joemoose/psiops/docs/playing.md

 ## Mission Clocks

-Complex tasks that require multiple actions to complete, or impending threats to your squad, are tracked on mission clocks.
+Complex tasks requiring multiple actions to complete, or impending threats to your squad, are tracked on mission clocks.
 The GM usually divides the mission clock into 4, 6, or 8 segments.
-The more complex the task or the more time available before the threat occurs, the more segments the mission clock has.
+The more complex the task or the more time available before the threat occurs, the more segments the clock has.
 Progress is tracked by marking off segments on the clock.

 ### Example Clocks